fut-infrastructure/implementation-guide/pages/_includes/ehealth-consent-intro.md

 1. Category **SSLPCI**: Consent given by a Patient to have his/her contact information (physical address and telecommunication endpoints) being disclosed to a specified actor supplying device(s) and service(s) to the Patient as part of an EpisodeOfCare and related CarePlan(s).

-Consents of category **PITEOC** are expressed by creating a Consent resource with the `Consent.category.coding` element having value `http://ehealth.sundhed.dk/cs/consent-category|PITEOC`.
+Consents of category **PITEOC** are expressed by creating a Consent resource with:
+- `Consent.category.coding.system = "http://ehealth.sundhed.dk/cs/consent-category"`
+- `Consent.category.coding.code = "PITEOC"`.

-Consents of category **SSLPCI** are expressed by creating a Consent resource with the `Consent.category.coding` element having value `http://ehealth.sundhed.dk/cs/consent-category|SSLPCI`.
+Consents of category **SSLPCI** are expressed by creating a Consent resource with:
+- `Consent.category.coding.system = "http://ehealth.sundhed.dk/cs/consent-category"`
+- `Consent.category.coding.code = "SSLPCI"`.

 ## Enforcement of Consent
 Business rules are built into to eHealth infrastructure to ensure that data can only be processed or forwarded to other systems and actors when the proper Consent is given.